bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 5: 01:25:52

-At least Abib's presentation was pretty damn good in my opinion.
+At least Aviv's presentation was pretty damn good in my opinion.
-I mean like a short recap of what was what and what's the point of Knapsack.
+I mean like a short recap of what was what and what's the point of `Knapsack`.
 So it makes a pretty good, like, yeah, just a video in itself.
 But of course, also these talks too.

 Speaker 1: 01:26:15

 Yeah, I was kind of afraid that Felix is going to leave.
-We have to grab Felix at the beginning because he's gonna leave.
+We have to grab Felix at the beginning because he's going to leave.
 Yeah, definitely.

 Speaker 3: 01:26:29

 Yes, From my point of view, the participation of Felix was great.
-So, for Sneakers, if we can have Adam here, it could be great too.
+So, for `Sneakers`, if we can have Adam here, it could be great too.

 Speaker 1: 01:26:50

-I will ask him I can't I can't promise Felix didn't promise it to either he said he will try So that's why I didn't even send out a tweet or anything.
+I will ask him I can't I can't promise Felix didn't promise it to either he said he will try.
+So that's why I didn't even send out a tweet or anything.
 Hey, Felix is going to be here because if he's not...
 Anyway, I will tell Adam to come.
 Yeah, definitely.